flipflop97/WebMan/README.md

 This app based on Flask (Python) allows you to manage your Arch Linux packages in a graphical way.
 You can browse packages just like on the official Arch Linux website, with an upgraded UI and an install/unintall button next to them.

+The app is installable via the AUR package `webman-git`.

-*At the moment this app in in heavy development so don't expact things to work properly yet.*
+*This app is still in development, so not all things may work properly yet.*